 In this section, each team member should provide 1 or 2 paragraphs describing their individual contributions to the project.
 This needs to be detailed and list several specific examples of work performed and how it fit within the context of the whole project.

-Table of Contents

-This should list the page of each of the major headings and subheadings below.
-An example is shown below.